-For queries regarding the SPWG, please contact email@example.com
+For queries regarding the SPWG and WASB, please contact firstname.lastname@example.org

 In June 2016 IATA initiated a Strategic Review of the Worldwide Slot Guidelines to identify the areas where the WSG (since then renamed to Worldwide Airport Slot Guidelines, WASG) could be modernized.
 IATA invited Airports Council International and Worldwide Airport Coordinators Group to join the review in order to ensure total industry participation from all the stakeholders in the improvement and optimization of the WSG, as one single global slot process.

 In June 2017 four task forces were created and are working on a set of recommendations for changes and enhancements to the WSG where necessary.
 The review was completed in late 2019, and the respective amendments published in the WSG Editions 9 and 10 following industry approval.

 Objectives of the Strategic Review